Coleshill Parkway railway station

 Coleshill Parkway is a railway station at Hams Hall on the Birmingham to Peterborough railway line, serving Coleshill in Warwickshire, England.
-Sitting on the site of the former Coleshill station which closed in 1968, the current station was opened in 2007, it is owned by Network Rail and managed by West Midlands Trains train operating company (TOC); all rail services are operated by CrossCountry.
+Sitting on the site of the former Coleshill station which closed in 1968, the current station was opened in 2007.
+Unusually it is not owned by Network Rail.
+It is managed by West Midlands Trains, although all rail services are operated by CrossCountry.

 History

 First station (1842–1968)

 The first station at the site was opened in 1842, by the Birmingham and Derby Junction Railway on its line from Whitacre Junction to Lawley Street, and was originally known as Forge Mills.
 A second station nearby had previously been called 'Coleshill' but this was on the Stonebridge Railway; a different line nearby.
 In 1923 this second station (which had lost its passenger service in 1917) was renamed Maxstoke, and Forge Mills station was renamed Coleshill.

 However this second Coleshill station, the former Forge Mills, was closed in March 1968.